byalextran/southwest-checkin/README.md

 Automatically check in to Southwest flights using this easy-to-use gem.
 It'll also email you the results so you know ASAP whether a check in was successful.
 Seconds count when you're fighting for that window or aisle seat!

+## February 2022 Update

+It appears [southwest-headers](https://github.com/byalextran/southwest-headers) using the latest versions of Chrome (110) and undetected-chromedriver (3.4.6) produces an invalid header file.
+[Read this thread for a workaround](https://github.com/byalextran/southwest-headers/issues/6).

 ## Requirements

 * A *nix-based server that will be on when you need to check in